jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 <strong>Notes:</strong> Costs are in millions of current dollars and reflect the announced replacement/renovation cost in the year of actual/expected completion.
 Major renovation defined as at least $100 million.
 </p>

 NFL venues that opened in the 2000s are now approaching the age at which the 1990s cohort began being replaced or received major renovations.
 A few teams have already announced replacements (Broncos) or substantial renovation projects (Bengals, Patriots, Cowboys).
-Four teams (Steelers, Seahawks, Texans, Colts) have not undergone/announced any major renovation projects, and  three teams (Lions, Eagles, Cardinals) received relatively small renovations that were mostly privately funded.
+Four teams (Steelers, Seahawks, Texans, Colts) have not undergone/announced any major renovation projects (noted in **bold**), and  three teams (Lions, Eagles, Cardinals) received relatively small renovations that were mostly privately funded (noted in *italics*).

 If the replacement/renovation cycle continues, then the NFL's current building boom may continue well into the next decade.
-The growing expense of venue improvements, the pursuit of increasingly opulent features, and the willingness of government officials to subsidize upgrades, suggest that the cost to taxpayers will continue to increase.
+The growing expense of venue improvements, the pursuit of increasingly extravagant features, and the willingness of government officials to subsidize upgrades, suggest that the burden to taxpayers will continue to escalate.